Entity Owners and Resource Manager Tags

-How to automatically assign reviewers with tags and attributes using your Identity Provider, Graph Search, or Veza APIs.
+How to automatically assign reviewers using your Identity Provider, Graph Search, or Veza APIs.

 Overview

-When creating an access review, operators can choose to assign the review to managers and resource owners as reviewers based on graph metadata:
+When creating an access review, operators can choose to assign the review to entity owners and resource owners as reviewers based on graph metadata:

 • Veza can automatically assign reviewers to rows involving entities they own or manage.